-To top it all off the next scene shows Ralph (the American they were talking about) in a bar indulging himself with a pinball machine coming across as a complete oaf.
+- To top it all off the next scene shows Ralph (the American they were talking about) in a bar indulging himself with a pinball machine, coming across as a complete oaf.

-- The films of Michael Moore are also notorious for criticizing American politics ("Fahrenheit 9/11"), multinationalism ("Roger & Me", "Capitalism: A Love Story"), gun policy (Bowling for Columbine) and the health care system ("Sicko").
+- The films of Michael Moore are notorious for criticizing American politics (Fahrenheit 9/11), multinationalism (Roger & Me, Capitalism: A Love Story), gun policy (Bowling for Columbine) and the health care system (Sicko).

 - A Fish Called Wanda: John Cleese's character Archie gives the following speech:

 "Wanda, do you have any idea what it's like being English?
 Being so correct all the time, being so stifled by this dread of, of doing the wrong thing, of saying to someone "Are you married?" and hearing "My wife left me this morning," or saying, uh, "Do you have children?" and being told they all burned to death on Wednesday.
-You see, Wanda, we'll all terrified of embarrassment.
+You see, Wanda, we're all terrified of embarrassment.
 That's why we're so... dead.
 Most of my friends are dead, you know, we have these piles of corpses to dinner.
 But you're alive, God bless you, and I want to be, I'm so fed up with all this.
 I want to make love with you, Wanda.
 I'm a good lover - at least, used to be, back in the early 14th century.
 Can we go to bed?"

 - Roman author Sallust criticized the Roman Empire in his writings, especially their imperialism, and predicted the fall of that same empire.

 - Author George Orwell criticized the British colonial policy in South-East Asia in his book Burmese Days, and its complacency in the face of fascism in Homage to Catalonia.
 The latter ends with:

 - Author Aleksandr Solzhenitsyn was banished from the Soviet Union for criticizing Stalinist Russia in his book The Gulag Archipelago.